 Signs the Hawk Leaves Behind After an Attack

-Owls attack similar to the Hawk.
-They also stake out the potential of meal by watching the chickens for a spell before they attack.
+Owls attack similarly to the hawk.
+They also stake out the potential of a meal by watching the chickens for a spell before they attack.

 Hawk or Owl?
-It’s not entirely impossible to tell the difference between a hawk and owl attack.
-Raptors usually poop when they kill, fortunately the poop of an owl and hawk are slightly different.
+It’s not entirely impossible to tell the difference between a hawk and an owl attack.
+Raptors usually poop when they kill, fortunately, the poop of an owl and hawk are slightly different.
 You’ll find their poop near the feathers of the victim.